Keyboard shortcuts

 Runtime

 A FutureSDR Runtime owns a Scheduler and starts one or more Flowgraphs.
-On native targets, the runtime can start an integrated web server to serve a web UI and expose the control port interface (i.e., a REST API) to interface with the runtime and the flowgraphs.
+On native targets, the runtime can start an integrated web server to serve a web UI and expose the control port interface for runtime and flowgraph interaction.

 Running a Flowgraph